goliatone/grunt-gconfig/README.md

 > Grunt task for generating HTML metadata configuration options for gconfig

 ## GConfig
-[GConfig][1] is a simple configuration management library.
+[GConfig][gconfig] is a simple configuration management library.
 This task provides a way to manage environment aware configuration options.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`